 - Bizarrchitecture: The glass room in the fairy-hill; it seems to have no doors or windows, takes a goddess to break through, and may double as a portal into rings of fairy-grass.

-- Blood Oath / Magically Binding Contract: Ned swears to kill the Hunter before he kills anyone in the Fairy Raid, as two of the known victims are his wife and daughter.
+- Blood Oath / Magically Binding Contract: Ned swears to kill the Hunter before he kills anyone in the Fairy Raid, as the first known victim is his daughter.

 - Bloody Murder: Folk blood burns humans, and can also corrode car seats and metal.